 6. Conch Train Ride

 For a cheap feel of the town without overindulging, take the touristy Conch Train Ride.
 This guided tour takes you through the old town of Key West, Florida.

 The ride is about 90 minutes tops and has three main stops, the station depot, where you can shop till you drop.
 The Truval Village stop where you can taste the exquisite cuisine of key west and the Ernest Hemming ways home as well as a stop at the museum.

 7. Key West Cemetery

-If mystery, is your thrill, visit Key West cemetery to learn the interesting part of the town’s former times.
-The gravestones of fallen soldiers and town’s folks go into depth about the life and death of the individual.
+If mystery is your thrill, visit Key West Cemetery to learn the interesting part of the town’s former times.
+The gravestones of fallen soldiers and townsfolk go into depth about the life and death of the individual.
 Epitaphs like “I told you I was sick” among others can be traced in this location, making it a twisted but interesting fun thing to explore.